How to Run an Effective Content Audit

 At this point, you understand where your content stands and how to tackle each piece individually.
 But you’ll also need to ask yourself some important questions to understand how your audit affects your overall content strategy.
 Some things you should consider based on your audit are:

-- Whether you need to adjust your buyer personas or content calendar.
+- Whether you need to adjust your or content calendar.